 Control the risks

 The risk assessment must indicate what control measures are to be used to minimise potential for injury to employees and contractors or damage to plant and equipment.
-In some cases, control measures should also be selected in accordance with the hierarchy of control, which is (in priority order): elimination, substitution, isolation, engineering, administration and personal protective equipment identifying the residual risk and implement control measures.
-The way of controlling risks is ranked from the highest level of protection and reliability to the lowest as shown in Figure 3.
+In some cases, control measures should also be selected in accordance with the hierarchy of control, which is (in priority order): elimination, substitution, isolation, engineering, administration and personal protective equipment.
+The way of controlling risks is ranked from the highest level of protection and reliability to the lowest as shown in Figure 2.
 This ranking is known as the hierarchy of risk control.

-A general representation of the hierarchy of control is provided in Figure 4.
+A general representation of the hierarchy of control is provided in Figure 3.